 1. WiFi Range Extenders

-Note: For simplicity, I’ll use the terms WiFi booster and WiFi extender interchangeably – though, in the past, these were two different things.
+Note: For simplicity, I’ll use the terms WiFi booster and WiFi extender interchangeably, although these used to be two different things.

 So, what does a WiFi range extender do?
 Let’s say your router is on the first floor, and you want to use the internet on the second floor.

 In this example, your ISP’s router only manages to hold a strong WiFi connection up to the middle of the staircase to the second floor.

 And that’s where the WiFi booster comes in – it sits in the middle of the way – let’s say, near the staircase – where it “catches” your router’s WiFi signal at a place where it’s still strong.
 Then, the booster, well, “boosts” that WiFi signal – giving it an extra strong push, and extending its range up to the second floor.

 In most cases, these devices are small boxes that connect directly to your power sockets.
 The easiest solution is to buy ones that keep the same network running around the house – which means you won’t need to connect to a different WiFi network when you go upstairs, for example.